Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Advanced airway interventions in paediatric cardiac arrest

-- risks of failed intubation attempts and unrecognised oesophageal intubation
+- Risks of failed intubation attempts and unrecognised oesophageal intubation.

-The benefit or harm associated with advanced airway–based resuscitation may differ across settings and available data does not help us to decide whether better outcomes might be achieved by advanced airway–based strategies by highly trained and experienced airway operators, during long distance transport, or in prolonged resuscitation situations.
+The benefit or harm associated with advanced airway–based resuscitation may differ across settings, and available data does not help us to decide whether better outcomes might be achieved by advanced airway–based strategies by highly trained and experienced airway operators, during long distance transport, or in prolonged resuscitation situations.
 The analysed data are also relevant only to advanced airway interventions during CPR and do not pertain to airway management after ROSC or in other critical situations.

 Supraglottic airway (SGA)